 10. BuzzFeed and Best Friends Animal Society

-One of BuzzFeed’s most popular posts was a film of Emma Watson (of Harry Potter and Beauty and the Beast fame) answering fan questions and playing with adorable kittens.
-Of course, these kittens were all available for adoption from Best Friends Animal Society.
+One of BuzzFeed’s viral hits featured actress Emma Watson (of Harry Potter and Beauty and the Beast fame) answering fan questions while playing with adorable kittens.
+The twist?
+All those cuddly kittens were available for adoption through Best Friends Animal Society.

 BuzzFeed and Best Friends Animal Society video featuring Emma Watson playing with cute kittens.